acrois/isaac-prng/README.md

 # About

-*isaac-prng* is a TypeScript (JavaScript) implementation of the [ISAAC](http://www.burtleburtle.net/bob/rand/isaac.html) secure random number generator.
+The [*isaac-prng*](https://www.npmjs.com/package/isaac-prng) package provides a TypeScript (JavaScript) implementation of the [ISAAC](http://www.burtleburtle.net/bob/rand/isaac.html) secure random number generator.

 ISAAC is a [CSPRNG](http://en.wikipedia.org/wiki/CSPRNG) designed by [Robert J. Jenkins Jr.](http://burtleburtle.net/bob/) in 1996 and based on RC4.
 It is designed to be fast and secure.